 Why is a BTG (Browse Tree Guide) Required?

 BTG Tree is necessary to showcase all your products to specific branches or perhaps, product categories.
 A BTG has recommended_browse_nodes.
-These are the IDs of the Amazon’s product category branch and needs to be included in product feeds to list your products in the specific category.
+These are the IDs of Amazon’s product category branch and need to be included in product feeds to list your products in the specific category.

 Think BTG of a tool, which helps you to merchandise your products effectively.

 In a Browse Tree Guide, you will see 3 standard columns, which are:

 - Node ID: This column denotes the ID (Identification) number related with a particular browse path.